 This is definitely an old-school book.
 Brenna isn't really unwilling to bed Garrick and she is certainly attracted to him, but on one occasion, he does take her very roughly in anger when she refuses him, Also, Brenna's aunt and stepsister are very blasé about being slaves.
 They do point out that they are not ill-treated and their lives are no worse than when they were free Celts.

-• I couldn't help myself and purchased another Johanna Lindsey book which is generally historically romance novels.
+Nevertheless, it's an enjoyable story - it is fiction after all. - I couldn't help myself and purchased another Johanna Lindsey book which is generally historically romance novels.
 The history I'm sure isn't accurate but she does do a bit of research so not to throw a reader completely.
 She is a cheap romance novelist but I'm guilty of enjoying them nonetheless even after swearing I would never be one of those women.
 It is strange how things turn out.
 This story takes place up in the far north in Norse country where Garrick Haardrad's father travels under guise to the Celtic shores and does what Vikings do--he murdered the men, took the women and all their treasures to return home victoriously.
 He gave the strong-willed and beautiful Lady Breena to his son whom was away trading at the time.
 Garrick came home to find a beautiful woman filled with hatred in her heart and refusal to conform to her new life bound in his bed.
 I'm certain it was the pregnancy hormones but I found myself crying through most of the story especially towards the end.
 The Viking aspect made the story a bit more brutal than most women would enjoy as women took more of a subservient role and rape was common.
 However, in the end I was very much satisfied with the results and was quickly interested in seeing if there was more to the Haardrad's story.
 Turns out that Johanna Lindsey had continued to use the Vikings as inspiration for her books.